 Spearmint tea, one of the most rapidly accelerating acne trends, is simply the leaves of the spearmint plant distilled into a beverage.

 If you’re ever hunting for acne-friendly meat in a local butcher, and discover some lamb with a strange orange coating, this is spearmint; they haven’t resorted to dorito dust to boost sales.
-Spearmint is thus known as lamb mint, and also garden mint.
-The green, minty plant with a strangely velvety texture that sprouts up in gardens across Europe is spearmint.
+The green, minty plant with a strangely velvety texture that sprouts up in gardens across Europe is also spearmint.

 Maybe you’ve eaten this wild plant, believing that you have your own hoard of free organic nutrition.
 If you have, you might have noticed a big reduction in acne over the following weeks.
 You might have never connected it to spearmint, but enjoyed newly clear skin nevertheless.